Lincoln and Jaquess

 Categories. • Churches & Religion • War, US Civil •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on July 19, 2012, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 407 times since then.
+This page has been viewed 434 times since then and 2 times this year.
 Photos: 1, 2, 3. submitted on July 19, 2012, by Bill Pfingsten of Bel Air, Maryland.